 While feature creep may seem like something that is just irritating to work with, it is much more than that.
 Not only can it significantly decrease the quality of the final feature, but it may bring the project to a complete halt.

-One of the sure ways to make users stop using your product is to have an interface where they can’t find what they are looking for.
+One of the sure ways to make users stop using your product is to have an interface where they can’t find what they're looking for.

-Feature creep does exactly that, it clutters the interface, slowly but surely.
-When you have one feature that you are adding it is not a big issue, but with feature creep, you are adding much more than is needed.
+Feature creep does exactly that; it clutters the interface, slowly but surely.
+When you have one feature that you're adding it's not a big issue.
+But with feature creep, you're adding much more than is needed.

 At first, everything seems important, but that is exactly what feature creep does to you.
-It blinds your judgment until you are staring at a Pollock painting.
+It blinds your judgment until you're staring at a Pollock painting.

 If you need to cut an apple, would you pick a kitchen knife or a Swiss Army knife?
 Sure, everything has its place and use, but chances are that you would go for a basic knife.
 It has fewer functions but it gets the job done.

 As a user, you need а SaaS that will solve your problem in as few clicks as possible.
-It is great to have a robust platform, but the big chunk of your functionalities should be hidden, as people want fewer choices, and overwhelming them with options will increase your churn rate .
+It's great to have a robust platform, but the big chunk of your functionalities should be hidden, as people want fewer choices, and overwhelming them with options will increase your churn rate.

 Take this example:

 Feature fatigue translates into poor UX.
 The less effort a user has to put into solving their problem with the help of your tools, the better their experience is.
-The more obstacles you put in front of users - the more user experience deteriorates, and feature creep will create a lot of these obstacles.
+The more obstacles you put in front of users, the more the user experience deteriorates, and feature creep will create a lot of these obstacles.

-But there is another cost component to it and it is of course - internal costs.
-With every additional feature, you have to allocate more resources to finish the project.
+But there is another cost component to it and it is of course, internal costs.
+With every additional feature, you have to allocate more resources to meet the new project requirement and actually finish the project.